 Originally from Jay, and later Greene, Maine, William Bergeron’s (1892-1947) parents were Franco from Quebec.
 Photographers often made portraits showing the sitter with the tools of their work, or sometimes used props.
 In this case, Bergeron might have played the banjo professionally, though it is not a traditional instrument in Franco music.

-Calvin Edwards & Co. built this piano in Portland at their studio on the corner of Middle and Lime streets, where they operated as early as 1844.
-Compared to other 19th-century piano builders, Calvin Edwards created just a small number of instruments including pianos, organs, and melodeons, which he also tuned and repaired.
+Calvin Edwards & Co. built this piano in Portland at their studio on the corner of Middle and Lime (Market Street as of 2024) streets, where they operated as early as 1844.
+Calvin Edwards's studio created instruments including pianos, organs, and melodeons, which he also tuned and repaired from 1833 to 1866.
+Smaller than a modern grand piano with horizontal strings running diagonally across the instrument, people in the Victorian era used upright square pianos for small gatherings in the home.

 In 1858, about the same time Edwards created this piano, an advertisement noted Edwards & Co. specialized in instruments, “of style of finish and tone unsurpassed by any made in the country, constantly for sale.”
-The Great Fire of Portland destroyed the Edwards studio in 1866.
-A year later, he sold the company to his partner, William Twombly.
+By October of 1864, William Twombly joined Calvin Edwards as a partner in piano manufacturing at a new location at 337 Congress Street in Portland.

 William H. Atkinson (1844-1929) from Limington owned this side-blown flute, made by Charles G. Chritsman of New York.
 Atkinson served in the 17th Maine Regiment during the Civil War, where he played in the band.
 Written on a piece of paper glued to the interior of the flute is the name “Atkinson.”